vtexdocs/dev-portal-content/docs/vtex-io/Getting-Started/vtex-io-documentation-1-developnativeintegrationswithpixelapps/vtex-io-documentation-6-listeningtostoreevents.md

 - `pageView` - Triggered on every loaded page view.
 - `productImpression` - Triggered when product information is visible on the page currently being accessed by users.

-> ℹ️ All the available event properties are written in **TypeScript**.
-You can see the properties [here](https://github.com/vtex-apps/pixel-app-template/blob/master/react/typings/events.d.ts).
+> ℹ️ All the available event properties are written in TypeScript.
+For a comprehensive list of properties, please refer to [this file](https://github.com/vtex-apps/pixel-app-template/blob/master/react/typings/events.d.ts).

 This is an example of an event implementation in the [Google Tag Manager Pixel app](https://github.com/vtex-apps/google-tag-manager/blob/master/react/index.tsx):